EMBRYOPSIDA Pirani & Prado

 For racemose inflorescences in monocots, see Remizowa et al. (2011a) and Remizowa and Lock (2012), for bracts in early divergent monocots, see Remizowa et al. (2013a), for pollination and floral evolution, see Vogel (1981a: now somewhat dated).

 Floral orientation in the monocots in part depends on the presence and position of the prophyll/bracteole, and also on the existence of other structures on the pedicel (see e.g. Eichler 1875; Engler 1888; Remizova et al. 2006b; Sokoloff et al. 2017).
 Stuetzel and Marx (2005) think that what appear to be axillary flowers are reduced racemes, hence the variability in bracteole position.
 Be that as it may, when the prophyll/bracteole is lateral, the floral orientation can be quite variable (although less so with respect to the bracteole - Remizowa et al. 2013b).
-Monosymmetric flowers are very frequently presented with the median sepal adaxial, i.e., the flowers are inverted; in taxa with a labellum, the labellum is the median tepal of the inner whorl (e.g. Rudall & Bateman 2004; Bukhari et al. 2017).
-This tepal may be a landing platform for the pollinator, being partly supported by the two adjacent tepals of the outermost perianth whorl when the flower is inverted; if the landing platform were a member of the outer whorl, there would not be the same support (see also Bukhari et al. 2017).
-In those Commelinaceae where the abaxial tepal is very small, the well developed inflorescence bract may serve the same purpose.
+Monosymmetric flowers are very frequently present with the median sepal adaxial, i.e., the flowers are inverted, whether by twisting of the pedicel or some other mechanism; in taxa with a labellum, the labellum is the median tepal of the inner whorl (e.g. Rudall & Bateman 2004; Bukhari et al. 2017).
+This tepal may be a landing platform for the pollinator, being partly supported by the two adjacent tepals of the outer perianth whorl when the flower is inverted; if the landing platform were a member of the outer whorl, there would not be the same support (see also Bukhari et al. 2017).
+In those Commelinaceae where the abaxial inner tepal is very small, the well developed inflorescence bract may serve the same purpose.
 Connected with this inverted monosymmetry is the suppression of at least the adaxial median stamen (Pattern I zygomorphy: Rudall & Bateman 2004); after inversion the flowers effectively have Pattern II zygomorphy, in which abaxial stamens are sterilized.
 Remarkably, although flowers on the one inflorescence of Crocosmia X crocosmiiflora (Iridaceae) were all monosymmetric, in some the odd member of the outer whorl was adaxial, and in others it was abaxial; patterning, etc. of the other floral organs was adjusted accordingly (pers. obs. vii.2009).
 (See also below for the arrangement of the carpels.)

 Monocots and "dicots" were often distinguished in the past by the 3-merous flowers of the former and the predominantly 5-merous flowers of the latter, even as it was realised that some of the "primitive dicots" might have more or less 3-merous flowers.
 With our current knowledge of phylogeny and floral development, it seems that a 3-merous perianth is quite widespread near the base of the angiosperm tree and could even be a synapomorphy for a clade [[Chloranthaceae + magnoliids] [monocots [Ceratophyllaceae + eudicots]]] (Soltis et al. 2005b and literature cited).
 Lability in phyllotaxy is marked, thus flowers of Anemone tomentosa can have a single whorl of five quincuncial perianth members, or there may be six, arranged in two whorls of three (Kitazawa & Fujimoto 2018).
 The two perianth whorls in monocots are often similar and are then called tepals, although there is usually a slight difference between the members of the two whorls.
 Tepals range from small and greenish, as in Acorus, to very large and petal-like, as in Lilium, the two whorls sometimes being sharply differentiated, as in Alstroemeria.
 The stamens are individually opposite members of each whorl, stamen-tepal primordia being common, while in some Alismatales the outer whorl of stamens may even come to lie outside the inner perianth whorl, as in Juncaginaceae (see e.g. Dahlgren et al. 1985; Endress 1995b; Remizowa et al. 2010b and references).
 The individual perianth whorls do not completely encircle the floral apex (look at the base of a tulip, lily, or iris flower, for example).
 As a result, the tepals of each whorl, particularly the outer, may have open aestivation, although in Smilax, for example, the outer tepal members are valvate.
 Trimerous monocot flowers are rather highly stereotyped and are usually pentacyclic; functionally, they are six-merous.